 Learn more at

-Minnesota Home Care Association is a non-profit trade association representing nearly 150 home care agencies throughout the state by providing education, consulting, advocacy and more.
-The association's members include basic and comprehensive licensed providers, hospice agencies, Medicare-certified and PCA providers.
-Our ongoing commitment to sustaining high quality home care services is at the forefront of everything we do.
+Minnesota Home Care Association is a non-profit membership association that represents home care agencies across the state that provide care ranging from personal care to complex 24-hour care in approximately 40,000 private homes.
+The association provides advocacy, education, and resources to members with basic and comprehensive home care licenses, Medicare-certified and PCA providers.
+Our ongoing commitment to improving and sustaining high quality home care services is at the forefront of everything we do.

 Learn more at https://www.mnhomecare.org/